Staying safe, together

 - Our Human and Natural History Halls, Bug Gallery and Museum Zone are open, though portions of the galleries where physical distancing is not possible are closed off, and the number of visitors allowed in each gallery at any time is limited.

 - Our Museum Shop is open, with restrictions on five visitors at any time to support physical distancing.
-Due to overall building capacities, the Museum Shop is only accessible to ticket holders at this time.

 - The Children’s Gallery, Museum Café, café seating, second floor mezzanine by the Theatre, and Manitou Asiniy Gallery and I Am From Here exhibit are closed to limit visitor contact.